 Extra grommets are packed inside the corner, tee, and four-way posts.
-We recommend mixing Simple Green and water to dampen the grommets and ends of your rails.
+We recommend mixing an all purpose cleaner/degreaser (e.g. Simple Green) and water to dampen the grommets and ends of your rails.
 This eases the insertion of the rails into the rubber grommets.